bbcmicrobit/micropython/docs/audio.rst

         - ``Sound``: The ``microbit`` module contains a list of built-in sounds, e.g. ``audio.play(Sound.TWINKLE)``.
 A full list can be found in the `Built in sounds <#built-in-sounds-v2>`_ section.
-        - ``Effect``: A sound effect, or an iterable of sound effects, created via the :py:meth:`audio.Effect` class
+        - ``SoundEffect``: A sound effect, or an iterable of sound effects, created via the :py:meth:`audio.SoundEffect` class
         - ``AudioFrame``: An iterable of ``AudioFrame`` instances as described in the `AudioFrame Technical Details <#id2>`_ section